 Will I be able to use Euro in Northern Ireland?

 Most large stores will accept Euro currency, however please enquire first to confirm if there will be a charge attached to this service and to confirm exact rate.
-Visitors are advised to plan ahead and bring sterling currency as smaller businesses may not except Euro, or may not give the best exchange rate compared to banks, post offices etc.
+Visitors are advised to plan ahead and bring sterling currency as smaller businesses may not except Euro, or may not give the best exchange rate compared to banks, post offices etc. Please visit Post Office where you will find details of foreign exchange services and up-to-date rates.

 What is the best time of the year to come to Northern Ireland?